WhatDanDoes/nami-offering-collector/README.md

 ## 2021-10-7

 Had trouble with Synpress not reloading the wallet on each try.
 Had to manually recover it using the `ganache-cli`-provided phrase.
 Also had to manually choose which of the ten addresses I wanted to use on the first test run.
 Remember, the default `synpress` wallet password is _Tester@1234_.

+## 2021-10-14

+It would be nice if Synpress reset the wallet on open.
+Even pre-setting the _secret words_ on chain and on Synpress result in nonce misalignment when sending a transaction.
+Reset Synpress Metamask wallet manually on each new test/dev session. _Resetting_ in this case is not the same as an account recovery.
+Go into settings on the test wallet and reset it from there.

 # Production